awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 # Managing the Amazon Pinpoint Voice Channel<a name="channels-voice-manage"></a>

-You can use the Amazon Pinpoint console to change some of the settings and limits that apply to the voice channel\.
+You can use the Amazon Pinpoint console to change some of the settings that apply to the voice channel\.
 For example, you can request production access for your account, or lease dedicated phone numbers for sending voice messages\.

 **Topics**
 + [Requesting Production Access](#channels-voice-manage-sandbox)